The Aswang

 During the day the Aswang appears to be a completely normal human.
 She can live in a house, work a job, carry and raise children and do all sorts of other human things like you and I. At night, however she takes the form of a demonic looking bird and takes flight, crying out “Kikik! (or Kakak!).

-She feeds on blood and only blood and the way she feeds isn’t with fangs like you may assumse.
-She feeds using her very long, thin, hallow tongue she inserts through cracks in the roof of prey’s houses.
-The Aswang will feed especially on children but not on those that sleep on the edge of their mats.
+She feeds on blood and only blood.
+And the manner in which she feeds isn’t what you’d expect.
+She feeds using her very long, thin, hallow tongue that she inserts through cracks in the roof of prey’s houses.
+The Aswang favors children, but will not feed upon those who sleep on the edge of their mats.
 For some reason she only feeds on those that sleep in the middle and supposedly announces this before eating.

 At dawn the Aswang returns to human form, possibly because of the sun or because it washes off the special ointment it uses to become a vampire.
 Because that is how an Aswang come to be, through a special ointment it rubs all over its body that gives it it’s dark powers.